 Adding solvents to the steam reduces the amount of water needed.
 This in turn reduces the emissions involved with generating steam.
 Imperial Oil’s vice president of upstream engineering, Rick Gallant, expects SA-SAGD to reduce both water use and greenhouse gas emissions per barrel by 25%.

-Imperial are currently holding public consultations regarding their Cold Lake Expansion Project which will use SA-SAGD technologies.
+Imperial is currently holding public consultations regarding their Cold Lake Expansion Project which will use SA-SAGD technologies.

 Vista Projects – SA-SAGD Experts